kingzamzon/docs/docs/connecting-to-a-lit-network/mainnets.md

 There were no breaking changes to the API for `v6` of the Lit SDK, so the code you were using for Habanero should work without issue on Datil.
 If you do run into issues after migrating to Datil, please reach out to us on our [Telegram](https://t.me/+aa73FAF9Vp82ZjJh) for support.

-To connect to Datil-test, please follow the [Connecting to a Lit Network](./connecting) guide using `datil` for the `litNetwork` property when instantiating an instance of the `LitNodeClient`.
+To connect to Datil, please follow the [Connecting to a Lit Network](./connecting) guide using `datil` for the `litNetwork` property when instantiating an instance of the `LitNodeClient`.